soundn/regtech-infrastructure/README.md

 # regtech EKS infrastructure provisioned with Terraform

-# Deploy from VM or PC
+# Deploying from VM or PC

 clone the reposiroty